Go-Maun/Keegan-Lawrance-User-Documentation/docs/Installing-CLion.md

 <hr>
 ## Conclusion
 You have now completed all of the steps required to utilise CLion!
 For any questions, please refer to the [troubleshooting section](https://go-maun.github.io/Keegan-Lawrance-User-Documentation/docs/search/) of this document.
-Otherwise,
+Otherwise, we recommend referring to [this document on how to use the CLion IDE.](https://amirashvins.github.io/how-to-use-CLion/)